310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 ## Bind and Unfold 7

 {% bubble Midori %}
-Ummmm… I have a small question; this book has a sequel, right…?
+Umm… I have a small question; this book has a sequel, right…?

 I really liked this story when I was young, so I wanna read it after so long…
 {% endbubble %}